 Scenario 5 answers a Frequently-Asked Question about the new rule— “If team B places the jack, but places it in an invalid location (too short or too long), what should we do?”
 The answer is— Team B should place the jack again.
 And they should try to do it properly this time!
 In an umpired game, placing the jack in an invalid location probably won’t earn team B a warning from the umpire.
 But it might.
 If (say) team B has repeatedly shown a casual attitude toward breaking the rules, the umpire might decide that it is time for a wake-up call and award a yellow card.

 NOTE that the new rule does not answer The Pushed Jack Question.
 It has finally been resolved, but not by a change in the written rules (see THIS).

 Can team B measure before placing the jack?

-RA: After team A fails to throw a valid jack, if team B wishes to place the jack at exactly 6m or 10m, are they allowed to measure before placing the jack?
+The answer is— if (say) team B wishes to place the jack at exactly 6m or 10m, they are allowed to measure before placing the jack.
+See THIS.